zahramoghaddasi/Second-Assignment-CineScribe/README.md

 ## Evaluation 📃
 Your submission will be evaluated based on the following criteria:

 - Error-free compilation and execution of your code.
-- Accurate retrieval and presentation of movie and actor data.
+- Accurate retrieval and presentation of movie and actor data through the methods written.
 - Clear code structure, readability, thorough commenting, and adherence to clean code principles.

 **Note: Usage of ChatGPT or any other AI generative model to complete any part of this assignment is strictly prohibited.
 Violation will result in a score of 0 without warnings.**